Skip to main content

 }'

-This single call writes both the canonical Postgres row and the disk audit copy — see Storage for the full layout.
+This single call stores the canonical template record and deploys the read-only bundle copy — see Storage for the full layout.

 Complete Example: Order Confirmation Template